SRR23/Stock-Market-Trade-FrontEnd/README.md

 1. React fundamentals, including functional components and hooks.
 2. How to visualize data using Recharts.
-3. How to use Ant Design.
+3. Implement Ant Design.
+4. Uses of React Query.
-4. Implementing CRUD operations in a React-frontend with SQL backend.
+5. Implementing CRUD operations in a React-frontend with SQL backend.
-5. State management and API handling.
+6. State management and API handling.

 ## Challenges Faced